Hugues Fabrice Zango

-He became the first-ever medalist for Burkina Faso with a bronze medal and African record at the 2019 World Athletics Championships in Doha.
+He became Burkina Faso's first-ever Olympic medalist, earning a bronze medal in Tokyo, and set the African triple jump record at the 2019 World Athletics Championships in Doha.

 Competition

 Zango's debut at an international athletics competition was at the 2013 Summer Universiade, where he competed in the triple jump.
 In the qualification round his best jump was 15.74 metres, a distance that qualified him for the final.
 Zango finished sixth with a jump of 15.96 metres in the final.
 His jump was 1.05 metres smaller than the jump of gold medalist, Ukrainian Viktor Kuznyetsov, and 61 centimetres smaller than the bronze medalist, Kazakhstani Yevgeniy Ektov.

 Also in 2013 was the 2013 Jeux de la Francophonie.
 At the 2013 Jeux de la Francophonie, Zango competed in the triple jump.
 He jumped 15.97 metres to finish tenth in a twelve-athlete field.

 Zango's next major competition was the 2015 Summer Universiade, where he competed in both the long jump and the triple jump.
 In the long jump, Zango's best jump was 6.73 metres, a distance that placed him 30th in qualification, out of 36 athletes.
 He did not qualify for the final.
 In the triple jump, Zango qualified for the final after jumping a distance of 16.59 metres in the qualification round.
 In the final, Zango jumped 16.76 metres, a distance that won him the silver medal.
 Zango's jump was 53 centimetres smaller than the gold-medalist's (Russian Dmitriy Sorokin's) jump of 17.29 metres.
 Zango jumped the same distance as bronze medalist Xu Xiaolong (China) but, as Zango's second best jump was further than Xiaolong's, Zango won the silver medal on count back.
 Zango was Burkina Faso's only medalist at the 2015 Summer Universiade.

 Zango competed at the 2015 World Championships in the triple jump.
 In the competition, all three of his jumps were fouls and therefore he recorded no mark (NM).
 Zango then competed in the 2015 African Games.
 Zango finished fifth in the triple jump with a jump of 16.36 metres.
 Zango was 19 centimetres behind the bronze medalist, Mamadou Chérif Dia of Mali.
 At the 2016 African Athletics Championships, Zango won the silver medal in the triple jump.
 He jumped 16.81 metres, which was 32 centimetres less than the distance jumped by the gold medalist, Nigerian Tosin Oke.
 Zango jumped four centimetres further than the bronze medalist, Godfrey Khotso Mokoena of South Africa, and 20 centimetres further than the fourth-placed athlete, Mauritian Jonathan Drack.